 Approximately 3-4 weeks after you mail your application, you will receive a receipt letter from USCIS that’s called a Notice of Action.
 Remember to keep this letter somewhere safe as it contains a number beginning with the letters LIN that refers to your specific application.
 If you don’t receive the Notice of Action after 5 weeks, do notify ISSS.

-While we are unable to complete these applications on your behalf, our experienced team are fully clued up on all aspects of the process.
-It’s this knowledge that enables us to educate both students and international student offices across the US on all of the latest developments regarding F1, OPT and EAD.
+While we are unable to complete these applications on your behalf, our experienced team is fully clued up on all aspects of the process.
+It’s this knowledge that enables us to educate both students and international student offices across the US on all of the latest developments regarding F1, OPT, and EAD.